wtsia/Blog-Site/roverblog/content/posts/cs.API-design.md

   - HTTP methods as operations
   - Server serializes internal obj
   - Clients use URIs tp pass obj
-- *Advantages*: well=known, tooling is good, "hacking": easy
+- *Advantages*: well-known, tooling is good, "hacking": easy
 - *Disadvantages*: URI modeling N/A, HTTP method set is small, and may become "chatty"

 > Example: A RESTful API for a blogging platform.
 Clients can use HTTP methods to perform CRUD operations on blog posts.
 For instance, to create a new post, a client sends a POST request to /api/posts, and to retrieve a specific post, a client sends a GET request to /api/posts/{post_id}.
 Example in Node.js using Express: